mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/michelson_encoder.md

 Here is an example for the `big_map` type:
 If we have a contract having a big map in its storage, when we fetch the contract's storage with the RPC, the returned value looks like the following `{ int: big_map_id }`.
-In the Taquito main package, the `getStorage` method of the `ContractProvider` class uses the semantic parameter to override the representation of big map in the storage.
+In the Webmavryk main package, the `getStorage` method of the `ContractProvider` class uses the semantic parameter to override the representation of big map in the storage.
 When we fetch the storage of a contract using `Mavryk.contract.getStorage('contractAddress')`, an instance of the `BigMapAbstraction` class is returned for the big map instead of its id.

 ```js live noInline
 const schema = new Schema({ prim: 'big_map', args: [{ prim: 'address' }, { prim: 'int' }] });